sharaelong/sharaelong.com/README.md

 # List of non-intuitive features
-1. To emphasize just partial word, use <strong> tag directly.
-I inserted lt;gt; replacing mechanism.
+1. Every image will be inserted in p tag which has align="center" attribute.
-2. Every image will be inserted in p tag which has align="center" attribute.
+2. Any string inserted in the alt text of markdown syntax will be a caption of the corresponding image.
-3. Any string inserted in the alt text of markdown syntax will be a caption of the corresponding image.
+3. HTML option of markdown-it parser is enabled.